sourcegraph/about/handbook/support/engaging-other-teams.md

 Questions about specific alerts and graph panels should be routed to the team that is responsible for the alert or panel, as indicated by relevant entry in [Alert solutions](https://docs.sourcegraph.com/admin/observability/alert_solutions) or the [Dashboards reference](https://docs.sourcegraph.com/admin/observability/dashboards) respectively.

-Any other questions about monitoring and performance should be routed to the [Distribution team](../engineering/distribution/index.md).
+Any other questions about monitoring and performance should be routed to the Delivery team.

 ### Code host connections

 **Keywords**: `code host`, `cloning`, `syncing`, `token`, `GitHub`, `GitLab`, `Bitbucket`, `Phabricator`, `Gerrit`, `repository`, `project`, `Perforce`, `src-expose`, `src serve-git`

-Any questions about code host connections and repository syncing should be routed to the [Core application team](../engineering/core-application/index.md).
+Any questions about code host connections and repository syncing should be routed to the Repository Management team.

 EXCEPTIONs FOR Q3FY22 (to be reassessed for Q4 by 2021-10-31):

-- `Perforce` should be routed to the [Distribution team](../engineering/distribution/index.md)
+- `Perforce` should be routed to the Delivery team
-- `permission syncing` should be routed to the [Distribution team](../engineering/distribution/index.md)
+- `permission syncing` should be routed to the Delivery team
 - `CVS` should be routed to the [Batch Changes team](../engineering/batch-changes/index.md)
 - `license enforcement/management` should be routed to the [Batch Changes team](../engineering/batch-changes/index.md) (though these should always go through the CE)